If you’re a brewery, you could claim thousands of pounds in R&D Tax Credits. Now that’s something worth raising a glass to!

 How do breweries qualify for tax credits?

-There’s a great explanation of that, here.
-To quote the article, uncertainties are “points in the development process where you’re not sure how to take your project forward”.
+Uncertainties are “points in the development process where you’re not sure how to take your project forward”.

 In testing out ways to move your project forward, there’s a good chance you’re conducting R&D.